Nature Republic: History

 Nature Republic opened its first store in March 2009.
-Stores were opened outside of South Korea in Taiwan, Singapore, Thailand and Malaysia in 2011.
+In 2011, the brand expanded internationally with store openings in Taiwan, Singapore, Thailand, Malaysia, and Cambodia.

 In 2011, Nature Republic opened its first store in Cambodia and launched its first store in the Philippines on November 13, 2012.

 The brand was involved in a scandal in 2015, when its founder and former CEO Jung Woon-ho was imprisoned for embezzlement and breach of trust for gambling overseas.
 He also allegedly spent billions of won in lobbying for a shorter sentence.
 After replacing him with Kim Chang-ho, the brand opened more stores in the U.S, which already has 17 of its stores since 2012.
 It launched a store in Torrance, California, and has plans of opening another in Elmhurst, New York as part of its plans to continue building up its presence in the country.